qwalley/FriteHouse/README.md

-Can scrape specific white house articles, and perform word substitution. the subtitution also restores some HTML tags.
+Can scrape URLS for articles, and perform word substitution. the subtitution also restores some HTML tags.
-Next steps are to scrape the URLs for articles from the home page, and write output to HTML files.
+Next steps are to write output to HTML files and find a more efficient way to substitute words.